 Short exercise sessions tend to be better at keeping your motivation levels at a high.
 You see with longer workouts, you can become more bored quite easily and staring at the timer with still 30 minutes left can be off putting.

-However, cycling for around 15 minutes performing interval training can still offer the required benefits just as much as a longer cycle would and it only needs your attention and motivation for a short period of time.
+However, cycling for around 15 minutes performing interval training can actually have greater benefits than a longer cycle would and it only needs your attention and motivation for a short period of time.

 9. Read a Motivational Book